St. John de Matha

 John set out for Rome, where on December 17, 1198, Pope Innocent III consented to the founding of a new religious order and declared that John would become the first superior general.
 John directed the religious to wear a white habit with a red and blue cross and to take the name of the Order of the Most Holy Trinity and of the Captives.
 On his return to France, John, possibly accompanied by Felix, was received by King Philip II Augustus, who sanctioned the establishment of the Trinitarians in France.

 John spent his life redeeming Christian captives from the Moors, who often tortured the Christians and tried to get them to renounce their faith.
 John died on December 17, 1213.
 Before his death, tradition tells us, he met St. Francis of Assisi and introduced Francis to the Frangipani family, one of the benefactors of the Franciscan order.
 Saint John Baptist of the Conception reformed the Trinitarian Order in 1599.

 In 1931, the Trinitarians established a monastery in Hyattsville, Maryland, because of the close proximity to Catholic University.
 In 1946, a small high school was opened at the monastery for young men interested in the priesthood.
 Soon word spread to the local community and parents asked the Trinitarians to allow their sons to attend.
 A school building was constructed in 1950, with additions completed in 1959 and 1991.
 The six acre wireless campus now also includes a Convocation Center, Music Center and Arts Center.
 The school, which started with an enrollment of 18 in 1946, had 450 students in 1963.
-Today, DeMatha Catholic High School has approximately 800 students.
+Today, DeMatha Catholic High School has nearly 900 students.